"My thoughts and feelings change about these songs all the time and they always will."

 So, let’s go right back to the start.
 What was the moment when Spiritbox changed from an idea to a reality for you?

-“There was a day when Michael [Stringer.
-Guitar] and me were on tour with [our old band] Iwrestledabearonce and we were going back and forth with the other guys where we were pretty much trying to take over the band.
+“There was a day when Michael [Stringer, guitar] and me were on tour with [our old band] Iwrestledabearonce and we were going back and forth with the other guys where we were pretty much trying to take over the band.
 One of the guys was like, ‘Nope, this is my band and I’m going to take over the social media.
 You guys can do whatever you want’.
 So we told him to consider it our two weeks notice.
 We happened to be doing a show close to where a load of my family members lived, so we stayed over at my uncle’s house.
 It was weird because I had all of my family coming over to see me and they were asking about the band and I’m like, ‘I think I just left my band’.

-“So Michael and me were staying in a guest room and that night we just said, ‘Ok let’s do this’.
+“So Michael and me were staying in a guest room and that night we just said, ‘Okay, let’s do this’.
 We had wanted to make our own band together since 2011 and by this time it was 2015.
 The first priority was to go home and get normal jobs, I ended up working in a café and Michael was delivering pizzas.
-We had also been engaged for about four years, because just before we were about to be married we joined IWABO and we were poor again, so the second priority was to finally get married.
+We had also been engaged for about four years because just before we were about to be married we joined IWABO and we were poor again, so the second priority was to finally get married.
 What did we ask for in terms of wedding presents?
 Money just to make music.

 “At the time it was so weird because it had been so long since I had been in a band that was actually still forming.
 Each song that Michael would create and present to me would be completely different from one another.
 We weren’t quite sure what we were going to sound like yet, but I find that naming a thing can shape the product.
 We had a couple of names that we were going back and forth on, but it was Michael who chose Spiritbox.
 It felt like it perfectly set the tone for our spooky songs.

 “In 2016, two weeks after we got married, we started recording and dumping money into this thing.
 We then just sat on it for a long time after that.
 It’s weird trying to have a band with all of this crazy production and technical musicianship when it’s just you and your husband, even though Michael is a multi-instrumentalist and could play it all but we just couldn’t play live.
 Though we showed our friend Bill [Crook], who was a musician we respected, and he said, ‘This is all great, I’m going to be your bass player and join your band’.
 At the time we were really influenced by Tesseract and what we were making felt very proggy on our first EP.
-I love that EP because all of the because who were involved in it then are still involved now and they are all people that got in on this because they believed in us so much.”
+I love that EP because all of the people who were involved in it then are still involved now and they are all people that got in on this because they believed in us so much.”

 It must have been nice having so much time to really solidify what this was and what you wanted it to be, especially after having so much expectation on your shoulders with Iwrestledabearonce…

 “Being a replacement singer in a band is really hard.
 No matter what you do, people are hearing you perform a song that they have heard someone else perform a thousand times recorded that they first heard at a certain age and it made them feel a certain way.
 You can’t ever live up to that.
 I don’t like to admit it but I’m competitive and I like to win and I want to be the best no question.
-Yet I realised just how much I lost out on during that time because I was so focused proving myself when I should have been focused on honing my skills and the things that I like.
+Yet I realised just how much I lost out on during that time because I was so focused on proving myself when I should have been focused on honing my skills and the things that I like.
 Not how high can I sing and how low can I scream.”

 It feels like every element of this band is clearly as important as the next, especially making sure that the visual aspects relate perfectly to the sound you’re making.
 How has that adapted over the last few years for you?